 What Are the Examination Requirements to Become a Counselor in Wyoming?

 The Mental Health Professions Licensing Board will accept a passing score on a few different examinations, including:

 - The National Board of Certified Counselors’ (NBCC) National Counselor Examination (NCE)

 - The National Clinical Mental Health Examination (NCHME)

 - The Certification Examination administered by the Commission on Rehabilitation Counselor Certification (CRCC).

-The Bureau of Labor Statistics reports that the annual median wage for mental health counselors is $50,030.
+The Bureau of Labor Statistics reports that the annual median wage for substance abuse, behavioral disorder, and mental health counselors in Wyoming is $59,760.
 This salary can increase depending upon the experience you have as well as where you live in the state of Wyoming and what organization or company you work for.
-As of May 2011, there were 240 mental health counselors employed in the state.
+As of May 2022, there were 630 substance abuse, behavioral disorder, and mental health counselors employed in the state.